-Approximately 27,000 customers depend on Red Cliffs Terminal Station for their electricity supply.
+Approximately 27,000 customers depend on RCTS for their electricity supply.
 The majority of the total annual energy at RCTS 66 kV is consumed by commercial customers (45.6%) and residential customers (30.3%) with the remainder consumed by industrial and agricultural customers as illustrated in Table 1.

-&lt;sup>6 Distribution of electricity to relevant communities is supported by Powercor.
+Distribution of electricity to relevant communities is supported by Powercor

-&lt;sup>7 2021 Transmission Connection Planning Report
+Transmission Connection Planning Report